bianca9901/todo/README.md

 * [npm](https://www.npmjs.com/): was used for package manager used to install the dependencies.

+* [node](https://nodejs.org/en): was used for running JavaScript on the server side.

 * [pip3](https://pypi.org/project/pip/): was the package manager used to install the dependencies.

 * [Psycopg](https://pypi.org/project/psycopg2/): was used as the database adapter for Python.